-- 4. Collaborate with state and local highway departments and stream management personnel to develop specifications for applying natural channel design concepts to bridge and culvert rehabilitation and replacement. - 5.
-Inventory and assess stream crossings in the Ashokan Watershed to rate and prioritize the structures based on their overall impact on water quality, specifically their structural condition, impact to aquatic ecology, geomorphic compatibility with the stream, and hydraulic capacity relative to expected flows from their individual watersheds.
-Use the Multi-Objective Stream Crossing Assessment Protocol (MOSCAP) field-tested in 2018 to regularly update and expand the road-stream crossing database.
+- 5. Inventory and assess stream crossings in the Ashokan Watershed to rate and prioritize the structures based on their overall impact on water quality, specifically their structural condition, impact to aquatic ecology, geomorphic compatibility with the stream, and hydraulic capacity relative to expected flows from their individual watersheds.
+Use the Multi-Objective Stream Crossing Assessment Protocol (MOSCAP) field-tested in 2018 to regularly update and expand the road-stream crossing database. - 6.
+Continue to work with Towns to rank priority crossings and develop proposals to complete field investigation, initial cost estimates, and conceptual designs for high priority crossings.